 Our team works on three key programmes:

-- Diversity, Ethics & Social Justice (focusing on social asymmetries in the areas of “race”, sex, culture, (dis)ability, place of origin etc.) and mediation.
+- Diversity, Ethics and Social Justice (focusing on social asymmetries in the areas of “race”, sex, culture, (dis)ability, place of origin etc.) and mediation.

 - Sexual Orientation and Gender Identity Advocacy